-Hiring a professional for pest control service does not (unfortunately) mean you can just simply call for service, then sit back and wait.
-Effective elimination requires a partnership between the professional pest control operators (PCOs) and the homeowner, with both taking action to get –and keep – the pests out.
+Hiring a professional for pest control service does not mean you can just simply call for service, then sit back and wait.
+Effective elimination requires a partnership between the professional pest control operators (PCOs) and the homeowner, with both taking action to get the pests out–and them keep out.

-Although the preparation steps required of a homeowner will be generally the same between providers, most PCOs will provide you with a specific list of preparation activities, "prep," to be completed prior to their visit.
-Because a lack of preparation could make a treatment unsafe or cause reinfestation of the entire home or building, many PCOs will not treat areas that are not prepared to specification.
+While the preparation required of homeowner is fairly standard, most PCOs will provide you with a list of specific prep steps to be completed prior to their visit.
+Because a lack of preparation could make a treatment unsafe or cause reinfestation of the entire home or building, many PCOs will not treat areas that are not prepared to their specifications.

-- 12 Steps to Prepare for Flea Control Service.
 Pets can get fleas from outside or from being around other animals that have fleas.
-Whether you purchase flea control products for your own use (following all label directions), or you choose to work with a pest control company, it is crucial that the home, pet(s), and yard—if applicable, all be treated the same time.
-A few of the 12 preparation steps recommended prior to effective elimination are: Prior to the technician's arrival, wash all pet bedding in hot water or destroy it; vacuum carpeting and mop wood and tile floors, including along walls and inside closets; and clean or vacuum furniture, especially between and under cushions.
+Whether you purchase flea control products for your own use or you choose to work with a pest control company, it is crucial that the home, pet(s), and yard (as applicable) are all treated at the same time.
+A few of the standard preparation steps recommended prior to extermination include:

-- 8 Steps to Prepare for Ant Control Service.
 Similar to cockroach control service, professionals often use gel bait insecticides to control and eliminate small ants.
 This requires the placement of small beads of gel bait, primarily in areas where ants have been seen feeding or trailing.
-This bait may be placed on small pieces of cardboard or another holder, or may be contained inside an ant bait station.
-Example preparation steps include: cleaning up spills, thorough vacuuming, and storing food in ant-proof containers or in the refrigerator.
+This bait may be placed on small pieces of cardboard or another holder, or it may be contained inside an ant bait station.
+Basic preparation steps include cleaning up spills, thorough vacuuming, and storing food in ant-proof containers or in the refrigerator.